-The skip_if decorator allows for you to bypass a test given that a specific condition is met.
+The skip_if decorator allows for you to bypass a test on conditions

 Parameters

 - condition Expects a boolean - reason Expects a string

 '''

 specter.incomplete()

 '''

 The incomplete decorator behaves much like a normal skip; however, tests that are marked as incomplete get tracked under a different metric.
 This allows for you to create a skeleton around all of your features and specifications, and track what tests have been written and what tests are left outstanding.